KOKAS-3o14TOS/-TE3003B_Integration_of_Robotics_and_Intelligent_Systems-/Week 1/Challenge/README.md

       * MCR2_1000_1_1_Wheel_Coupler_2 : Assembly of the Puzzlebot wheels.
       * MCR2_1000_13_Chassis : Model of the Puzzlebot chassis (not including wheels)

+  - The gazebo Simulator can be found in the folder "Puzzlebot_Gazebo_Simulator"

+  - The step file of the "Puzzlebot_base" can be found in the folder "Puzzlebot_Step_Files".

   - Remember to make the nodes executable using the the following command inside the catkin_ws/src/basic_comms/src and catkin_ws/src/basic_comms/src folders